 Best Places to Invest in Timber in Central America

-The question to consider right now is—if not gold which is a favourite of mine, then which commodities should we invest in?
-Well, it seems like Timber is possibly one of the best investments for anyone to make in these uncertain times when even gold might prove a fickle commodity.
+The question to consider right now is— which commodities should we invest in?
+Well, it seems like Timber is possibly one of the best investments for anyone to make in these uncertain times.
 I say this because, despite the looming economic crisis, Timber, and Teak in particular and its associated markets are proving resilient to the overarching economic dynamic.

 Considering the promise of Teak, and the recent ban on Indonesian Teak imports—a new market is on the horizon for Teak trading.
 Central American countries—particularly Panama and Nicaragua—have come to light to fill in the existing supply gaps in the Teak industry.
 With Asia and Europe demanding huge amounts of Teak, these investments can be exactly what you need as a cushion against the financial blows of the Covid-19 outbreak.

 Advantages of Investing in Teak in Central America

 I’m not just in favour of investing in Teak, I specifically speak of investing in Central American Teak plantations that will prove lucrative.
 The thing is, both Panama and Nicaragua offer investors residency for making investments in their Teak plantations.
 In recent years, these countries have begun offering a wide range of residency and citizenship by investment programs that you can use to get your hands-on multiple passports/resident permits.

 With the amount of trouble travellers are going through and the travelling restrictions in place because of the coronavirus, these permits/passports can come in handy.
 From what I understand, a lot of businessmen and employees working full-time in Panama can’t go back because of the stringent border controls in place.
 This is especially true for the entire Central American region because these countries are imposing really harsh travel controls.